Certified Advanced Yoga Teacher,

 Try not to eat something so heavy at least 1-2 hours prior to class, fruits, veg snack, pretzel, handful granola or nuts, 6-8 oz of water.
 It is best during the practice to drink after class not during the practice, bring a face towel and a towel for your mat.
 The shala also provides water, mat, face towel and mat towel for your use if you do not have one.
 ATTIRE: yoga clothing allowing movement, shorts, or exercise pants, tanks, or sports bras for women or fitted tees. no loose tees recommended for women because of our inversion so something fitting to the stomach area is suggested.
 Men can take shirts off during class.
 No socks in Ashtanga Vinyasa Yoga Practice, we are barefoot.

-Practioners New to Ashtanga yoga will be asked to observe the practice on their first intro class for about 15 minutes.
+Practioners New to Ashtanga yoga will be asked to observe the practice on your first intro class for about 15 minutes.
 This is to prepare you to find your quiet center, and allow your mind to open to see a glimpse of how the practice between student and teacher begins.
 Be mindful that in this practice, at the shala, there will be different levels of practitioners to observe.
-The beauty of observing the class allows you to see the journey of your practice one day at a time blossing into the growth that your body will allow you to discover .
-First practice is Breath, Ujjayi Pranayama, our vICTORIOUS BREATH, its technique and proper breathing is important and practiced to lead you through the traditional surya namaskara, sun salutations A & B and the asanas (postures) throughout your practice.
-Your first day will be the summationof the the basics, the root that forms the foundations of the ashtanga yoga system.
+The beauty of observing the class allows you to see the journey of your practice one day at a time blossoming into the growth that your body will allow you to discover .
+First practice is Breath, Ujjayi Pranayama, our victorious BREATH, its technique and proper breathing is important and practiced to lead you through the traditional surya namaskara, sun salutations A & B and the asanas (postures) throughout your practice.
+Your first day will be the summation of the basics, the root that forms the foundations of the ashtanga yoga system.